BassemMohamed44/Velix-App/README.md

 - The app freezing issue has been fixed and Fixed Bugs. v2.1.2
 ---

 ## License

+This project is licensed under the MIT License.

-Velix utilizes third-party open-source tools where applicable.
+Velix includes and depends on several third-party open-source projects such as:
-All respective licenses remain the property of their original authors.

----

-© 2026 Velix.
-All rights reserved.
+- yt-dlp
+- CustomTkinter

+These libraries remain under their respective licenses.

+See the LICENSE file for more details.